 Nigeria – Comprehensive Community Mental Health Project

 The Comprehensive Community Mental Health Project works to develop the long-term capacity of the government health services in Benue State to support community-based mental health services through the primary health care system.

 The specific focus is developing the capacity of Government primary health care services to deliver quality mental health services.

 Phase I (2011-2016) of the project was a pilot and focussed on 17 primary health care centres.
 This included training and mentoring Community Psychiatric Nurses and Community Health Extension Workers, as well as developing self-help groups for people with mental health issues.

-Phase II of the project (2017-2021) seeks to extend coverage to all 23 local government areas of Benue State, who are served by 1,408 health facilities.
-If successful, this approach could be further scaled up to other States in Nigeria.
+Phase II of the project (2017-2021) sought to extend coverage to all 23 local government areas of Benue State, who are served by 1,408 health facilities.
+If successful, this approach could be further scaled up to other states in Nigeria.